pedromn0/xboxlp-milestone-1/README.md

 ## Introduction

-The idea of this project is to practice the knowledge learned so far about the first modules of the Code Institue software developement course.
+The idea of this project is to practice the knowledge learned so far about the first modules of the Code Institue software development course.

-This project was developed as a requirement of the course and it is classified as the first milestone project with the subject defined as User Centric Frontend Development.
+This project was developed as a requirement of the course and is classified as the first milestone project with the discipline defined as User Centric Frontend Development.

-The project itself consists of a Landing Page for the Xbox Series X, Microsoft's new video game console, with a focus on concentrating the main features of the console, but more than that sharing the message about the ecosystem around the console for whoever will be interested in buy the console.
+The project itself consists of a Landing Page for the Xbox Series X, Microsoft's new video game console, focused on concentrating the main features of the console, but more than that sharing the message about the ecosystem around the console for anyone interested in buying the console.

 ## UX